How do I search the text in a PDF document?

 There are two options that can be used to search the text in PDF documents: they are the Find and Search functions.

-1. Click Edit in the Menu Toolbar, then click Find in the submenu (or press Crtl+F) to enable the Find function.
+1. Click Find on the far rght of the ribbon (or press Crtl+F) to enable the Find function.
 The Find function box will open.

 2. Enter search terms in the text box and press enter to search the active document.
 Text that matches the search terms will be highlighted: